 Supplementary Liability Insurance (SLI) tops up third party insurance provided by your rental company to US$1m, meaning you can be reassured that you have sufficient insurance to cover you if you are involved in an 'at fault' accident.
 You should always ensure though that basic local third party insurance is included in your rental package even if this is at a low level.
 Some policies can also provide primary SLI cover but at a lower limit - usually US$250,000.

-Whilst in Western Europe you would normally expect to get this sort of level of cover automatically but when you hire a car in the areas listed above it can be a very different matter.
+Whilst in Western Europe you would normally expect to get this sort of level of cover automatically, when you hire a car in the areas listed above it can be a very different matter.
 In some states in the US, and islands in the Caribbean you can find your cover limited to a few thousand pounds.
 This could put you in a position of severe financial risk if you had a serious accident.

 Van Hire Excess Insurance protects you from being charged an excess should the van you are renting be damaged whilst in your care.
 Don't leave yourself with a bill of up to £1500 - buy van hire excess insurance for just a few pounds a day and protect yourself.
-All policies sold through our service include cover for damage to tyres, roof, underbody, and tyres, which are normally excluded from any policies sold by rental firms directly.
+All policies sold through our service include cover for damage to tyres, roof, underbody, and wheels, which are normally excluded from any policies sold by rental firms directly.
 Most policies will also cover the glass and mirrors too.

 This is a very popular product for anyone hiring a motorhome, campervan or RV.
 Policies are available for rentals anywhere in the world and cover the excess on your rented vehicle.
 As these can be huge - up to £5000 in some instances - excess insurance is considered by many to be an essential purchase when renting a motorhome.
 Also included on all policies is cover for tyres, underbody and roof, and most include cover for glass areas too - damage to any of these can leave you with a very large bill, but can be protected with a MoneyMaxim-sourced insurance policy